Dye Sub Photo Print Media – FAQ’s

 It’s this final coating which protects the image and is touch dry the moment the print leaves the printer.
 You can actually take a photo that has just been printed and wash it under the tap!

-The media is the same for both Matt and Glossy prints.
+Dye Sub Printer Media is the same for both Matt and Glossy prints.
 It’s a printer setting that dictates the finish on the print and not the media.
 Very old Dye Sub printers did have different media but that was a long time ago and all current printers today have one type of media.

 The solution is usually very simple, join the ribbon with a small piece of sellotape and wind some of the ribbon onto the take up spool.
 The take up spool is where the used ribbon is stored.
 You may lose a print or two but when the printer has acclimatised to the normal ambient temperature your printer will continue to work.
 Drying the paper roll may accelerate this process which usually takes 30-60 minutes.
+The simple solution is not to leave the printer in a cold place before using it.

 Dye Sub Media doesn’t usually have an expiry date and as long as it is stored correctly would last many years and maybe even decades.
 We have personally used media that was 10+ years old without quality issues.